 Sound familiar at all?
 The debate continues today, and even Scots is still often called into question (many schools in Scotland don’t teach the language variety at all, though there has been a recent push to see it re-instated in lowland curriculums).
 But perhaps more at the forefront of the modern era is the same push-back from other dialects and language varieties against imposed grammatical standards in creative expression through language.
 Here in America, AAVE and Chicano English are at the forefront of these movements.
 Influential authors and writers are creating poetry, fiction, and narrative nonfiction that embodies cultural identity through linguistics.

-I am a firm believer in standardized language where it serves a purpose–that is, in formal documentation, news, and some forms of written communication.
+I am a firm believer that there are benefits to standardized language where it serves an actual purpose–that is, in formal documentation, news, and some forms of written communication.
+Any situation where something needs to be understood by the widest possible audience.
 But should we impose those same standards on works of creative expression?
 Despite the majority of academics within the literary realm answering with a resounding “no,” it still hits a nerve for many linguistic purists.

 Standardized language evolved, in part, to establish clear and consistent communication.
 Left to their own whims, languages evolve and branch off and can end up being mutually unintelligible, even when they share a common ancestor.
 So undoubtedly, having a standard form of English is beneficial for everyone.
 But that doesn’t mean there isn’t room in literature for works that defy that standard.
 In fact, by its very nature, literature should invite it.